-Executive compensation is comprised of three major components: (i) base salaries reviewed annually by the Compensation Committee, (ii) cash bonuses distributed from the Company's profit sharing program based on individual and Company performance, and (iii) long-term equity incentives awarded annually based on an individual officer's level of responsibility along with Company performance.
-The compensation mix of cash and long-term incentives for the CEO is similar to that of other executive officers of the Company, and is believed to be consistent with compensation provided to similar positions at comparable organizations.
+Executive compensation is comprised of three major components: (i) base salaries reviewed annually by the Compensation Committee, (ii) cash bonuses distributed from the Company's profit sharing program based on Company and individual performance, and (iii) long-term equity incentives awarded annually based on Company performance along with an individual officer's level of responsibility.
+The mix of compensation, provided to the CEO and other named executive officers, is believed to be consistent with compensation provided to similar positions at comparable organizations.
 The CEO is eligible to participate in all Company benefit programs including those available to other executive officers, and receives no additional perquisites beyond those available to other executive officers except for a club membership allowance which is also provided to the President and COO of Cass Commercial Bank.